planetfederal/qgis-reports-plugin/README.md

 Use the *Copy to clipboard* button to copy the content of the text panel.

+**NOTE: You may wish to *sanitize* any sensitive information from the report prior to sharing, or when posting to any public mailing list or issue tracker.**

 # Creating a report from outside QGIS

 The reporting plugin uses a library to collect the information need for the report.
-This library can be called from outside of QGIS, so you can collect that information even if your QGIS installation is broken and QGIS itself cannot be started.
+This library can be called from *outside of QGIS*, so you can collect that information even if your QGIS installation is broken and QGIS itself cannot be started.

 To do so, do the following:

-- open a console.
+- Open a console.
 It has to be a console that uses the same Python as QGIS, not the system one.
 For instance, if you installed QGIS in Windows using OSGeo4W, use the OSGeo4W shell.

-- move to the folder where you have installed the plugin (usually `[your_profile_folder]/python/plugins/reportingtool/extlibs/qgissysinfo`) and run
+- Move to the folder where you have installed the plugin (usually `[your_profile_folder]/python/plugins/reportingtool/extlibs/qgissysinfo`) and run

 ```
 python createreport.py